 Later George Mason (signer of the Declaration of Independence) purchased the land.
-He constructed a ferry which linked Virginia to Georgetown.
+In 1748, he constructed a ferry which linked Virginia to Georgetown.
 Later John Mason (his son) built a Georgian Revival style mansion.
 He grew cotton and corn on his island plantation.

 During the Civil War, the island served as secret training grounds for the 1st U.S.C.T., a regiment of African-American soldiers.
 Over 1,000 former black slaves later found refuge on the island.
 Many helped to publicize their sufferings, including poet Walt Whitman.
 After the war ended, it served as a refugee camp.

-The Roosevelt Memorial Association purchased the island in 1931.
-It was renamed Roosevelt Island in 1932.
-Managed by the National Park Service, The park was listed in the National Register of Historic Places in 1966.
-It was dedicated in 1967.
+The Roosevelt Memorial Association purchased the island in 1931 and renamed it Roosevelt Island in 1932.
+Today the NPS manages the island.
+The National Register of Historic Places added TRI to its list in 1966.

 Free Parking at TRI